 As part of the Cornerstone Integrated Liberal Arts program, this course develops students' oral communication skills while engaging with transformative texts.
 The course is organized around the theme of "Digital Technology and Power".

 This course draws on literature in both comparative and international political economy to equip graduate students with the core knowledge needed to engage with contemporary debates in the field and plan their own research projects.

 The purpose of this course is to deepen students' understanding of the basic concepts and techniques of empirical research in political science.
 It develops students' knowledge of how to ask research questions about politics, gather and assess different types of evidence, and consider the opportunities and challenges associated with different types of empirical research.

 This course introduces senior undergraduate students to the use and construction of quantitative data in political science while also developing applied skills in R. It surveys and critically engages with quantitative data across a variety of substantive areas, including international conflict and trade, comparative political regimes, and gender and political representation.
-The course also introduces students to the software environment R, focusing on effective data management and visualization practices.
+Click here for course materials.

-This course introduces senior undergraduate students to the study of the international political economy.
+The purpose of this yearlong course is to introduce senior undergraduate students to the study of the international political economy.
 It couples a theoretical and empirical examination of the international political economy with hands on, practical engagement with critical negotiations and issues.

-This course introduces undergraduate students to research design and the use of quantitative and qualitative methods in political science.
+The purpose of this course is to introduce undergraduate students to research design and the use of quantitative and qualitative methods in political science.
 It uses an inverted class structure to facilitate direct experience with a range of research methods.